acl-org/reverie/authorchecklist.md

 Please **check all these points in advance**, ideally at least a week.
 Some of the chese points require coordination with other authors or other people in your research group, and/or may remind you that some substantial changes are necessary in the paper.

+## Scope of submissions

+- [ ] The paper follows the [scope of ARR CFP](https://aclrollingreview.org/cfp#scope-of-submissions).
+ARR is a reviewing venue that mainly serves the conferences of the Association for Computational Linguistics, and the submissions are expected to make a contribution to the computational processing of language.

 ## Author and reviewer registration

 - [ ] All authors are included, and in the final order.
 No changes to author list or its order will be allowed after submission.
 Please consult the guidelines on [authorship criteria](https://www.aclweb.org/adminwiki/index.php/ACL_Policy_on_Publication_Ethics#Authorship).
 - [ ] All authors **completed the OpenReview profiles prior to submission**.
 You may refer to [this tutorial](https://docs.google.com/presentation/d/1kJeoAfwbnFapUN0ySLSoOm11-2odz48DGS1DEzNs03k/edit?usp=sharing).